-The starting point for this film were Meggy Rustamova’s many attempts to photograph a tree in Hiroshima, Japan.
-Aspects of war, escapism and fear are expressed in this audio-visual trip.
+The starting point for this film are Meggy Rustamova’s numerous attempts to photograph a tree in Hiroshima, Japan.